On arithmetic progressions on Edwards curves: Introduction

 In this paper we fix our attention on Edwards curves.
-The starting point of this work is Moody's paper \cite{Moody2011} where he studied the case $0,\pm 1,\pm 2,\pm 3,\dots $; proving that there are infinitely many choices of $d$ such that $0,\pm 1,\pm 2,\pm 3,\pm 4$ form an arithmetic progression in $E_d(\Q)$.
-At the end of his paper, he wondered if this arithmetic progression could be longer.
-Then he tried, by computer search, to find if a rational $d$ exists with the extra requirement that $\pm 5$ belongs to the arithmetic progression too.
-He did not succeed and stated that it is an open problem to find an Edwards curve with an arithmetic progression of length $10$ or longer.
-Our first objective was to prove that a rational $d$ such that $0,\pm 1,\pm 2,\pm 3,\pm 4,\pm 5$ form an arithmetic progression in $E_d(\Q)$ does not exist.
-Although we will not answer Moody's question we will try to convince the reader that the maximum possible length of an arithmetic progression in an Edwards curve is $9$.
+The starting point of this work is Moody's paper \cite{Moody2011} where the case $0,\pm 1,\pm 2,\dots$ is studied, and in particular is proved that there are infinitely many choices of $d$ such that $0,\pm 1,\dots,\pm 4$ form an arithmetic progression in $E_d(\Q)$.
+At the end of his paper, Moody asked if this arithmetic progression could be longer and he tries with no success, by computer search, to find a rational $d$ fulfilling the extra requirement that $\pm 5$ belongs to the arithmetic progression too.
+We prove in this paper that a rational $d$ such that $0,\pm 1,\pm 2,\pm 3,\pm 4,\pm 5$ form an arithmetic progression in $E_d(\Q)$ does not exist.
+Moreover, Moody stated that it is an open problem to find an Edwards curve with an arithmetic progression of length $10$ or longer.
+Although we have found no answer to this question, we will try to convince the reader that the maximum possible length of an arithmetic progression in an Edwards curve is $9$.